 The process of buying a home can be a nervous and anxious time due to the amount of money on the line.
-On one hand, you are super excited to buy a new home but the other side questions if you are making a good decision.
+On the one hand, you are super excited to buy a new home; but on the other, you question if you are making a good decision.
 With all the legal hoops and paperwork involved, it’s easy to make a costly mistake if you are not careful.

-Below are eight some common mistakes people make during the home buying process that ends up costing them a lot of money in the end.
+Below are nine common mistakes people make during the home buying process that ends up costing them a lot of money in the end.
 Educate yourself on what to look out for and how to protect your investments.

 When I shopped for my first home, I met with a lender who requested all my financial documents and recent pay stubs.
 After a relatively quick review process, I was provided with a preapproval letter that stated how much the bank was willing to lend me.

-I was very nieve about personal finance and budgets so I figured the bank would not lend me more money than I could pay back.
+I was very naive about personal finance and budgets, so I figured the bank would not lend me more money than I could pay back.
 I convinced myself that the bank had my best interest in mind and would be cautious about giving people money if they could not afford to pay it back.

 Know Your Number Before The Bank Does